sam-harri/internal_tooling_neon_stack/README.md

 Since you're the first user ever of that project, head over to `http://localhost:3000/setup` after signing in to claim your admin priviliges.

 That it!

+## Deploying to Vercel

+## Create Vercel Project

+Add your newly created repo as a Vercel project, copy over all the values from your `.env`, and click `Deploy`

+## Update Stack Auth domains

+For the Stack Auth to work outside of localhost, add the domain Vercel gave you to the trusted domains in the `Domains` section of Stack dashboard

+and you're done.
+You have a hosted and secured internal tool dashboard and a Postgres database completly for free now!